amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

   * `"time step increase factor`" [double] defines geometric grow rate for the initial time step.
 This factor is applied when nonlinear solver converged in less than `"min iterations`" iterations.
-Default is 1.0.
+    This value can be modified geometrically by the smart controller in the case of repeated successful steps.
+Default is 1.

+  * `"min iterations`" [int]  triggers increase of the time step if the previous step took less than this.

   * `"time step reduction factor`" [double] defines abrupt time step reduction when nonlinear solver failed or did not converge in `"max iterations`" iterations.

+  * `"max iterations`" [int] itriggers decrease of the time step if the previous step took more than this.

   * `"max time step`" [double] is the maximum allowed time step.